slotling/ml-with-images/README.md

 Things that I figured would be helpful but I only thought about them after training models:
 - Class oversampling in model from scratch (FER-2013 has imbalanced classes so oversampling the minority class would improve performance aside from just using label smoothing)
+- Use `model.evaluate()` to evaluate models, don't use the stats from the last epoch.